 A lot of people make a cordial with their foraged elderflowers, which also sounds amazing, but I’m a mead girl.
-I made an awesome wildflower mead last summer with dandelions, lavender, and yarrow, so I wanted to do something similar to that this year.
+I made an awesome wildflower mead recently with dandelions, lavender, and yarrow, so I wanted to do something similar to that.

 Elderflowers are so pretty and fragrant, but not overwhelmingly so.
 I decided to make a light, sparkling mead, similar to champagne, to complement their delicate flavor.